Making Tax Digital for ITSA: A New Era for Landlords and the Self-Employed

 In an age where technology is increasingly intertwined with every facet of our lives, the introduction of Making Tax Digital for Income Tax Self Assessment marks a significant milestone in the evolution of tax compliance.

-After facing delays, HMRC is confident that the first instalment of MTD for sole traders and landlords will be introduced from April 2026.
+After facing delays, HMRC is rolling out the first instalment of MTD for sole traders and landlords with a start date of April 2026.
 This initiative represents not just a regulatory change, but a fundamental shift towards a more streamlined and transparent way of managing taxes.

 By proactively evaluating your current financial situation, enhancing your record-keeping practices, and staying up-to-date with the MTD programme, self-employed individuals and landlords can pave the way for a seamless transition into this new era of tax management.